fanpay/kai-custom/README.md

 - Initialize all submodules
 - Install dependencies for each submodule
 - Set up development environment
+- Configure Git settings for personal account

+### Git Configuration Script
+Run `./scripts/configure-git.sh` to:
+- Configure personal email for this repository and all submodules
+- Verify Git configuration settings
+- Show configuration summary

 ### Update Script
 Run `./scripts/update-all.sh` to: